urjhams/urjhams.github.io/docs/_posts/2025-01-25-Reference type and Value type.markdown

 Distinguishing between value and reference types is vital for effective programming. **Value types** offer simplicity, performance, and safety through immutability, making them ideal for straightforward, independent data. **Reference types** provide flexibility and shared access, essential for complex, interconnected systems.

-By thoughtfully selecting the appropriate type based on your application’s requirements, you can enhance performance, maintainability, and reliability.
+By thoughtfully selecting the appropriate type based on your application's requirements, you can enhance performance, maintainability, and reliability.
 Leveraging the strengths of both value and reference types ensures your code is both efficient and easy to manage.

-For more insights, refer to Apple’s [Swift documentation on choosing between structures and classes](https://developer.apple.com/documentation/swift/choosing-between-structures-and-classes).
+For more insights, refer to Apple's [Swift documentation on choosing between structures and classes](https://developer.apple.com/documentation/swift/choosing-between-structures-and-classes).